[Lesson 3] << [CONTENTS] >> [Lesson 5]

-Before learning how to write the program code in VB2012, we think it is better for you to grasp the meaning of object-oriented programming.
+Before learning how to write the program code in Visual Basic 2012, we think it is better for you to grasp the meaning of object-oriented programming.

 Encapsulation refers to the creation of self-contained modules that bind processing functions to the data.
 These user-defined data types are called classes.
 Each class contains data as well as a set of methods that manipulate the data.
 The data components of a class are called instance variables and one instance of a class is an object.
 For example, in a library system, a class could be a member, and John and Sharon could be two instances (two objects) of the library class.